sesiii/Networks_Lab/Assignment_5/task-queue-system/README.md

 To run the client, use the following command:

 ```
-./client
+./client{1,2,3,4}
 ```

 The client will connect to the server and send task requests.
-You can run multiple instances of the client to simulate multiple workers.
+We can run multiple instances of the client to simulate multiple workers.

-## Functionality

-- The server can handle multiple clients in a loop.
-- The client can send multiple task requests in a single run.
-- The server processes each task and sends back the results to the client.